Please read this whole job description before applying.

 - Your resume.

 - A cover letter.
-We weigh cover letters heavily, so you can (and should) write more, but we won’t evaluate applicants that don’t answer these two questions:
+You don't need to be a professional writer for this job (we have those) but communication is important so we weigh cover letters heavily.
+You can (and should) write more, but we won’t evaluate applicants that don’t at least answer these two questions:

 We know it is a time commitment to prepare an application and we respect that effort by thoughtfully reviewing every complete application and responding one way or the other.
 But that kind of thoughtful review means that it sometimes takes us a while to get back to applicants, so please be patient with us and no phone calls.